fisker/swallow-errors/readme.md

 Type: `function`

-Returns a function that .
+Returns a function that will ignore errors passed `ignore` test.

 #### `originalFunction`